youneshenniwrites/app-intro-lottie-expo/README.md

 npm install
 ```

-3. Launch the React Native app in your simulator under your project directory.
+3. Launch the simulator.

 ```
-expo start --ios
+yarn ios

 # or

-expo start --android
+yarn android
 ```

 ## Step by step tutorial

-* Read the full series of articles detailing the building process of this app [here.](https://bit.ly/2RTv0ok)
+* Read the full series of articles detailing the building process of this app [here.](https://medium.com/@henni1989younes/app-intro-with-react-native-expo-and-airbnb-lottie-668af1dbe401)